-According to a Forbes Insights Study “Cisco predicts that there will be 28.5 billion connected devices by 2022, with more than half of them being machine to machine.”
+Forbes Insights Study states “Cisco predicts that there will be 28.5 billion connected devices by 2022, with over half being machine to machine.”

 But what does that mean for enterprises and their data centers?
 It means that infrastructure upgrades may be inevitable with the need for faster processing, larger data storage, and additional bandwidth that can handle massive volumes of information.
 Voice assistant devices, connected cars, wearables, and even the latest thermostats have become contributors to the Internet of Things (IoT), causing the number of pathways into data centers to rapidly increase.

 Forbes Insights reveals that only 1% of data center engineers believe that their data center is adequately prepared for the ever-increasing wave of data.
 Properly managing and upgrading your data center’s infrastructure will allow you to increase performance, lower cost and even launch crucial projects at time of peak need.
 With many organizations currently treading water in the effort to upgrade their systems, they run the risk of drowning in the estimated 500 billion connected devices that will be active in 2030.

 - Storage/physical space limitations (high density QSFP28 can supply more ports)

 - Additional digital storage capacities (HD CWDM solutions can expand available capacities)

 - Heat & power management (low power devices are more efficient, saving costs on both)